Reloaded-Project/Reloaded-III/docs/Server/Workflows/Implementation/About.md

     - Collect all files specified in the `files` field of each executed workflow.
     - For each file:
         a.
 Load the file content.
         b.
-Use the MiniJinja engine to perform variable substitutions.
+Use the MiniJinja engine to perform [variable substitutions][templates].
         c.
 Write the result to the output folder.

 4. **Finalization**